Eurasian nomads: Culture

 Social networks were a crucially important part of nomadic life on the Eurasian steppe.
 Although Eurasian nomads usually considered themselves the descendants of a single ancestor, they also welcomed outsiders to join their tribe.
 One could do this by becoming a "sworn brother" of a powerful tribal figure, or by forsaking one's own lineage, and becoming a nöker.

 Alliances could also be established through intermarriage.
 Eurasian steppe nomads practiced exogamy, by marrying off women from their tribe to outside groups.
 It was also common for nomadic men to marry foreign princesses.
 These marriages were an important part of the empire-building process.

 Eurasian steppe nomads shared common Earth-rooted cosmological beliefs based on the themes of sky-worship.
 Ancient origin-myths of the Turkic peoples often reference caves or mines as a source of their ancestors, which reflects the importance of iron-making among their ancestors.

 Ageism was a feature of ancient Eurasian nomad culture.
 Steppe societies placed a premium on the value of young males, as shown by their harsh treatment of older people.
-The Alans held their elderly in low regard, and the Saka customarily executed people once they were too old to work.
+The Alans held their elderly in low regard, and the Saka customarily executed people once they reached a certain age.
 The Xiongnu often withheld food from older people during times of need or conflict.
-Hsu argues that these phenomena can best be explained by the war-like nature of steppe society.

 Among the Scythians, a third gender existed, known as the Enaree.
 The Enaree were described by a Greek historian as males with feminine characteristics, who wore female clothing and adopted women's mannerisms.
 These transgender individuals belonged to the most highly-esteemed elements of Scythian society, and were believed to have had excellent shamanistic abilities.
 The transgender features of the Enaree may have arisen accidentally through excessive horseback riding, or they may have consumed fermented mare-urine, which could have altered their hormonal profiles and facilitated the transition to a feminine gender.
 The Scythians may have adopted this gender tradition from other Central Asian steppe or Siberian societies.
 Similar transgender phenomena have also been documented among Turkic peoples in Central Asia, as well as in other nomads from Siberia.